Pre-election day events of the 2006 Singaporean general election: Politicians who are retiring

+Prelude

 Talks on an impending election have surfaced in earnest since mid-2005, two years before the electoral term is constitutionally expected to end in June 2007.
 On 9 April, Goh Chok Tong had said that the election was likely to be held in the following four to six weeks.

 Budget day and progress package

 On 17 February 2006, Lee Hsien Loong, Prime Minister of Singapore and Secretary General of the PAP delivered the country's Budget Statement to the Parliament.
 He released details of a S$2.6 billion on a "progress package" including S$500 million for Central Provident Fund top-ups, S$400 million for workfare bonuses, and S$200 million bonuses for national servicemen.
 Largely due to this package, the 2006 Budget incurred a deficit of S$2.86 billion.

 Several PAP members attempted to play down the significance of the event.
 Sin Boon Ann and Halimah Yacob said it was no different from the PAP government's past practices of sharing surpluses when the economy does well.
 More neutral watchers, such as Gillian Koh from the Institute of Policy Studies, however, say it reflects the government's intentions to fulfil general sentiments in the electorate who feel it is the "right thing" to be done.

 Low Thia Khiang (WP) came out strongly against the progress package which he said was no more than a vote-winning tool by the PAP.
 Low questioned why the government had earlier retorted his call for more spending on education citing that it would result in a budget deficit.
 Low called for greater transparency on how the government intend to financing the package and to compensate for the budget shortfall.
 Wong Kan Seng (PAP) later dismissed claims that the progress package constitutes a form of vote buying.
 Nonetheless, even PAP MPs such as Wang Kai Yuen (Retired MP) had said that the payout would "render the ground sweeter for the ruling party in the coming General Election".
 Tan Cheng Bock (Retired MP) expressed surprise that the government had more than S$13 billion in capital receipts and asked why these were "not [itemised] in the Budget".